 - Microchip to protect your pup from loss

-- A 5 lb. bag of Fromm’s Gold Holistic Puppy food
+- A 5 lb. bag of a high quality, holistic puppy food

 - One soft toy and one rubber/hard toy